gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/when-a-license-expires-a-session-error-is-shown-to-the-user-gij-cloud.md

 Session error message that persist can mean that the trial or license to GIJ had expired.
 GIJ can detect a license expiration before it tries to detect a valid session.
 When valid, GIJ will display the correct message about the current license status.

-Once you have renewed you Git Integration for Jira app license, this error message
+Once you have renewed you Git Integration for Jira app license, this error message should stop appearing.
+Please note that if the license has been expired for too long, you might start seeing a different error noting 'There is no Enabled installID'.
+If you start seeing this error message after renewing your license.
+Please submit a [support request ](https://help.gitkraken.com/git-integration-for-jira-cloud/gij-cloud-contact-support/), as our dev team will need to manually enable your install.

 <div class="bbb-callout bbb--info">
     <div class="irow">